arc-hugo/polybar-scripts/README.md

 ##  Setup for my dotfiles

 * Clone the repository at `~/git/`.
+* If you want to use OWM, create a `.key` with your own key in [this directory](polybar-scripts/openweathermap-fullfeatured/)
 * That's it, you can use my current polybar config